 Made in the USA

-Many appointment-reminder services (or their servers) are offshore–even if they show up #1 in your Google search.
+Many appointment-reminder and patient reminder services (or their servers) are offshore–even if they show up #1 in your Google search.
 Sending your customer data to another country raises concerns (and, for medical providers, is a no-no).
 There is simply no way to check whether servers located on another continent are in a high-security facility (or in someone’s apartment!).